Keiji-Mizumura/odin-recipes/README.md

-# THIS IS A RECIPE WEBSITE
+# A Japanese food recipe website
-The odin project's project
+Tasty Japanese food that will make your mouth water.
+The recipes belong to https://www.allrecipes.com/

 ## Basic HTML and CSS
-To showcase html and css studies
+Made with basic html and css!